darius/traitor/bastiat-the-law.md

 above humanity to rule it, too many make a profession of minding it.

 Someone will say to me: you are minding humanity yourself, you who speak.
 It's true.
-But it will be admitted this is in a quite different sense and point of view, and if I mix with the reformers it's only to make them let go.
+But this will be admitted to be in a quite different sense and point of view, and if I mix with the reformers it's only to make them let go.